When you learn English with music lyrics that you love, you won’t even feel like you’re studying.

 Research shows that people learn in different ways, and some people learn the best through music.
 Listening to music also affects the way your brain learns.

 However, there’s something else music can do for you apart from helping you learn and memorize words in English.
 The lyrics in English songs are extremely important.
 Songs are a type of literature, almost like poems.
 They use a lot of different literary techniques that exist in English.
 They sometimes play with the language in a way that can make it hard for English language learners to understand.

 And since these aren’t just found in books or poems, learning to identify these will help you recognize them in everyday speech.

-Resources That Help You Learn English Music Videos and Lyrics
+Online Tools That Help You Learn English with Music Lyrics

 So, you may have a ton of songs you love and listen to all the time on the radio.

-More than likely, you’ve heard the ones we’re going to talk about (probably more times than you count).
-We’ve chosen a few very popular songs for you!
+More than likely, you’ve heard the songs that we’re going to talk about (probably more times than you can count).
+We’ve chosen a few famous English songs with lyrics for you!

 But even if you think you know the lyrics by heart, you’ll still need to look at a written version of lyrics to really get the most out of them.
 There are times when you may misinterpret or may not understand what the singer is saying.
 Looking at the lyrics can also help you see how things are spelled and pronounced.

-Below are three awesome places to find music videos with lyrics:
+Below are three awesome tools that were designed to help you learn English with music lyrics:

 - “Stay” by Zedd and Alessia Cara